About the Journal

 The International Journal of Computer (IJC) is an open access International Journal for scientists and researchers to publish their scientific papers in Computer related fields.
 International availability for author's scientific Papers can be achieved by Indexing, Abstracting, and Listing their papers.

-International Journal of Computer (IJC) is an Open Access Journal devoted to publishing original peer-reviewed research papers, review articles, technical reports and short communications in the various branches of Computer information systems and computer Science , serving as a new online journal medium for the international scientific community and research centers.
+International Journal of Computer (IJC) is an Open Access Journal devoted to publishing original peer-reviewed research papers, and review articles, in the various branches of Computer information systems and computer Science , serving as a new online journal medium for the international scientific community and research centers.
 This journal of computer (IJC) is published in electronic form and indexed by a number of well known indexing services.

 This page covers the following topics for authors: